20 years ago, learning or training online seemed far-fetched and luxurious. Today, it’s almost a necessity.

 Step 3: Set up your eCommerce plugin and Payment Gateway

-Since online courses fall under the category of digital products, you can use either WooCommerce or Easy Digital Downloads to sell them on WordPress and LearnDash.
+Since online courses are essentially digital products, you can use either WooCommerce or Easy Digital Downloads to sell them on WordPress and LearnDash.

 We recommend WooCommerce.